ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 htu (string)
 : The HTTP URI used for this request, including all path and query components.

-ts (integer)
+iat (integer)
-: A timestamp of the request in integer seconds
+: A timestamp at which the JWS object was created.

 at_hash (string)
 : When a request is bound to an access token, the access token hash value.
 Its value is the